Virus721/MicroPicker/README.md

 ### Presentation ###

 MicroPicker allows a user to turn an HTML element into a hue picker which can be linked to an input.
 This plugin aims at being very flexible and easy to incrust into any interface without forcing the user to have a pop-up of predefined style and size.
+A new hue is picked when the user clicks on thepicker or moves the mouse over it while the left mouse button is pressed.

 - Licence : MIT